dell/csm-docs/content/docs/replication/uninstall.md

 This section outlines the uninstallation steps for Container Storage Modules (CSM) for Replication.

-## Uninstalling common replication controller
+## Uninstalling replication controller

-To uninstall the common replication controller, you can use the script `uninstall.sh` located in the `scripts` folder:
+To uninstall the replication controller, you can use the script `uninstall.sh` located in the `scripts` folder:
 ```shell
 ./uninstall.sh
 ```